tjworks/tapdata-docs-en/docs/best-practice/raw-logs-solution.md

 :::tip

 You need to log in database as **SYS** user, and grant the above permissions to the database user.
-If the database has enabled multitenant capabilities, users must be created and granted permissions within the PDB.
+If the database has enabled multi-tenant capabilities, users must be created and granted permissions within the PDB.

 :::